 SICK OF MOWING?
 Do you want to mow differently (as I have done the last few years to good result, making more semi-wild spots for insects and birds to enjoy)?
 It cost me nothing, saved me time, and had a dramatic effect on beneficial insect and bird activity.

 WILDLIFE GARDEN THOUGHTS: Besides mowing differently, here’s how to create a habitat garden, and also a Q&A with wildlife ecologist Doug Tallamy of the University of Delaware on creating backyard habitat.
 Speaking of wildlife magnets: Will this be the year you add water, whether in-ground or simply an easy, seasonal trough like this?

 THINK EDIBLE LANDSCAPING for human consumption, too, which doesn’t mean your designs can’t be ornamental at the same time.
 Chicago Botanic Garden’s Lisa Hilgenberg suggests showy, colorful edible container designs, home garden-sized new fruit selections, and more bountiful-and-beautiful ideas.

 ARE POLKA-DOTS dominating your garden—you know, lots of “onesies” (a single plant of each kind, instead of an impactiful group or drift of each variety)?
-Last year I forced myself to divide plants and repeat sweeps elsewhere–rather than buy so many new one-off’s.
+I try to discipline myself to divide plants and repeat sweeps elsewhere–rather than buy so many new one-off’s.
 The work continues.
 Additional DIY garden-design advice.

 IF YOU HAVEN’T yet, it’s definitely time to shop for seeds.
-Listen or read along with me and Joseph Tychonievich as we power-shop the latest ones—including many little-known resources.
+Listen or read along with me and Joseph Tychonievich as we power-shopped some favorite ones—including many little-known resources.